elvin-7/Linear-Regression-in-Python/README.md

 - For age, we had a coefficient of -1.844e+05.
 This tells us that there is a negative relationship between a player's age and the transfer fee.
 As the age of a player increases, their transfer value decreases by 184,400 euros.
 - The coefficient of the transfer period was -8.41e+05.
 As you will recall, this is a dummy variable with Summer as 0 (reference category) and Winter as 1.
 This means that the average winter transfer fee is about 841,000 euros less than the average summer transfer fee.
 - Again, here we have another dummy variable with Attacker as our reference category.
 The coefficient of -2.675e+06 for Defender means that the transfer fee for a defender, on average, is 2,675,000 euros less than an Attacker's.
-- For Goalkeepers, teams in the English Premier league would typically pay an average of 5,319,000 euros less than they would pay for an Attacker
+- For Goalkeepers, teams in the English Premier league would typically pay an average of 5,319,000 euros less than they would pay for an Attacker.
-- And for midfielders, on average, teams would pay 1,272,000 euros less than they would for an attacker
+- And for Midfielders, on average, teams would pay 1,272,000 euros less than they would for an Attacker.

+## Conclusion
+Because of the limited amount of data we have available, this model isn't a strong predictor of transfer fees in the English Premier League however, with what we have available, we can see how the interpretation of the summary of the results depict what occurs in the real world.

+For example, we know that as players age, their transfer values tend to decrease.
+We also know that Summer transfers are typically more expensive than winter transfers because the summer is usually when teams persue major transfer targets and because the winter transfer window opens in the middle of the season, teams are more reluctant to let their star players go.

+We also see how Attackers cost more than any other position in football because of the value they offer in terms of goals and assists.

+This was a really fun project for me to work on and I hope that as I grow on my way to become a data scientist, the projects that come with that are more insightful!

+If you got this far, thanks for reading! 😃